Have you ever wanted to wire-up your own volume control? In this article you'll do just that by learning how to connect

 Now let’s consider the wire that you’ll use.
-This might seem like a minor matter, it really is an important part of the plan.
+This might seem like a minor matter, but it really is an important part of the plan.
 For most of the short jumper wires inside the guitar we’ll want to use a good, high-quality wire of between 20 and 26 awg.
 We want the wire to be multi-stranded and twisted or braided, because the multi-strand wire has more surface area that will transmit high frequencies better and the braiding may help with signal phase, and is easier to use.

 A larger wire is not better, so choose one that is small and easy to work with.
 Pick a color scheme and stick with it.
 Most people use black for “Ground” wires and white or red for “Hot” wires but any colors will work as long as you’re consistent, since that’s the key to successful troubleshooting later on.

 And your final consideration for a volume control wiring plan, is the best type of solder to use, which would be a 60/40 rosin-core, with a thin .032 to .062 inch diameter.
 There are many suitable brands available, including Miniatronics.

 Getting the “Hot” and the “Ground” from the pickup.

-Wiring a volume control to your guitar is not too hard.
-If you have a single coil pickup the thick wire coming out of the pickup will have 2 thinner wires inside it.
+Wiring a Volume control to your guitar is not too hard.
+If you have a single coil pickup the thick wire coming out of the pickup will have two thinner wires inside of it.
 One will be a braided wire that surrounds a single wire.
-The braided wire is the “ground”, and the single wire is the “hot”.
-If you are using a Humbucker pickup you will (usually) tie together the bare wire and the green wire.
+The braided wire is the “Ground,” and the single wire is the “Hot.”
+If you are using a humbucker pickup you will (usually) tie together the bare wire and the green wire.
 Tie together, and tape off, the white wire and the red wire.
-The black wire is the “hot”, and the bare/green wire is the “ground”.
+The black wire is the “Hot,” and the bare/green wire is the “Ground.”

 Wiring the pickup to the Volume control